 Before you can start using the absence module, you need to create an account template to allocate holidays from.

-Go to Settings > Absence, Overtime, Vacation > Account types.
+Go to Settings > Leave & Overtime (or Absence, Overtime, Vacation) > Account templates > press the Create button.

 Description: Optional field to add a description for the account.

-Accruing period - Annual start date: The date the account should start accruing from each year.
+Accruing period - Annual start date: Accruing period is the duration in which the absence is accumulated.
+Set a date from which the account should start accumulating leave.

-Accruing period - Duration: How many months the accruing period should be (1-12 months)
+Accruing period - Duration: Set how many months the accruing period should be typically 12 months.

-Spending period - Duration: How many months the employees should be able to spend the earned vacation (1-52 months)
+Spending period - Duration: Set a deadline for upto many months the employees should be able to spend their vacation (1-52 months).